Log in with user name:

 measure, necessary in this extremely volatile region.
 The site has withstood the test of time, but that hasn't stopped generations of visitors from etching personalized graffiti into its walls.
 A small museum here has some of Julio Tello's original finds, including funeral fards (burial cocoons), dating from 1300 BC to AD 200 and wrapped in bright cotton and wool textiles embroidered with detailed patterns.
 Some skulls showed evidence of trepanation, a sophisticated medical procedure involving the insertion of metal plates to replace sections of bone broken in battles where rocks were used as weapons.
 Samples from Tello's original dig are also on display at the Museo Julio Tello near Paracas.

-Via Libertadores, 40 km east of Pisco, Pisco, Peru
+Via Libertadores, 40 km east of Pisco, Pisco, Ica, Peru